pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ## Search for stream views

 Stream views search is exposed through the REST API and the client libraries method ``GetStreamViewsAsync``.
-For more information on SdsStreamViews properties, see [Stream Views](xref:sdsStreamViews#streamviewpropertiestable).
+For more information on stream view properties, see [Stream Views](xref:sdsStreamViews#streamviewpropertiestable).

 **Searcheable Properties**
 | Property     | Searchable |